ponderingdemocritus/boot-camp/readme.md

-# Dojo Bootcamp - Basic Paint Dapp
+# Dojo Bootcamp - Paint me

 This is a very basic app showing a basic dojo world connected to a react vite application.

+Players can paint locations on a grid.

 ### Client